Rural Health Transformation Program

 The Rural Health Transformation Program offers an opportunity for Washington state to help rural communities take important steps forward in accessible, safe, and sustainable health care.

 The Rural Health Transformation (RHT) Program is part of the H.R.1 budget reconciliation bill.
 The RHT Program offers $50 billion funding nationwide to improve rural health care.
-The Centers for Medicare & Medicaid Services (CMS) administers the program.
+The Centers for Medicare & Medicaid Services (CMS) of the U.S. Department of Health & Human Services (HHS) administers the program.

-So far, CMS awarded Washington state about $181 million for year 1 of the program.
+So far, CMS awarded Washington state about $181 million for year one of the program.
 These funds will support the hospitals, clinics, and providers that rural families rely on every day.

 The RHT Program provides $10 billion annually for fiscal years (FYs) 2026–2030, and states have two years to spend each year’s funding.
 Every approved state will receive the same amount, with additional funds distributed by CMS based on a state’s rural population, rural health facilities, and other factors.

-To apply for the program, CMS required states to submit a $200 million budget per year.
-CMS awarded Washington $181 million for year 1 of the program.
-Once the program begins, states will have yearly budget reconciliation with CMS to update program plans based on allocated funds.
+CMS awarded Washington $181 million for year one of the program.
+States will have yearly budget reconciliation with CMS to update program plans based on allocated funds.

 Washington’s plan

-Washington’s plan for the RHT Program is detailed in these key parts of our program application:
+Read the details of Washington’s plan for the RHT Program in these key documents:

-• Project narrative: A full description of our proposed RHT Program plan and the most important part of the application.
+• Project narrative: This full description of our RHT Program plan is the third and final version, accepted by CMS.

-• Governor’s endorsement: A letter from Governor Ferguson expressing his support for our proposed RHT Program plan.
+• Governor’s endorsement: This letter from Governor Ferguson, expressing his support for our proposed plan, was part of our original application.

 Washington’s RHT plan includes six initiatives to help build a healthier, more resilient, and financially sustainable rural health system.
 While the project narrative details each initiative, here’s a summary: